th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

 ```
 Check the status again, when it is running everything is ok.
 - There is also a common error.
 It could be, that some data is missing. you should see it in the log in the status.
-  This error appears when the model for deepepeech and snips is missing.
+  This error appears when the model for DeepSpeech and snips is missing.

 # 2. Check train function
 Open Rhasspy GUI `<ip of your Raspberry Pi>:12101` and click train. there is a setup sentences.ini it should work.
 After near 60 seconds this message with a different time should appear: `Training completed in 59.34 second(s)`
-When you got an error please open with `journalctl` the log of deepspeech and snips and train again to search for an error.
+When you got an error please open with `journalctl` the log of deepspeech and snips and train again to search for
+an error.
-Maybe there is an syntax error in sentence.ini or a model is missing.
+Maybe there is a syntax error in sentence.ini or a model is missing.
 Here are the commands for the logs:
 ```bash
 sudo journalctl -fu rhasspy-asr-deepspeech-hermes